torvalds/linux/Documentation/virt/kvm/locking.rst

 :Arch:		x86
 :Protects:	- kvm_arch::{last_tsc_write,last_tsc_nsec,last_tsc_offset}
 		- tsc offset in vmcb
-:Comment:	'raw' because updating the tsc offsets must not be preempted.
+:Comment:	'raw' because updating the tsc offsets must analt be preempted.

 ``kvm->mmu_lock``
 ^^^^^^^^^^^^^^^^^
 :Type:		spinlock_t or rwlock_t
 :Arch:		any
 :Protects:	-shadow page/shadow tlb entry
-:Comment:	it is a spinlock since it is used in mmu notifier.
+:Comment:	it is a spinlock since it is used in mmu analtifier.

 ``kvm->srcu``
 ^^^^^^^^^^^^^